chewbakartik/murphpad-zmk-config/README.md

 ---

-### After disconnecting the MurphPad from Bluetooth, it won't reconnect.

-#### Forget the Bluetooth connection on both the MurphPad and the device, then try re-pairing.

-If you don't remember which profile on the MurphPad was used to connect to a specific device, this may mean cycling through each (`&bt BT_PRV`/`&bt BT_NXT`) and clearing them (`&bt BT_CLR`) one by one.
-[See ZMK's documentation for more info](https://zmk.dev/docs/behaviors/bluetooth#bluetooth-pairing-and-profiles).

-As a last resort, try flashing the `settings_reset` firmware for your board; this will force-clear everything.

 ### The status LED is still blue after flashing my nice!nano.

 This means it is still in bootloader mode.
 Are you 100% sure you flashed it?